-These homemade meatballs with Italian sausage and ground beef are easy to make and full of rich flavor.
+These Homemade Meatballs with Italian Sausage and Ground Beef are easy to make and full of rich flavor.
+No messy pan-frying required.

-The best meatballs should be tender, juicy, and full of flavor.
-This homemade meatball recipe is great for more than just a plate of spaghetti and homemade pasta sauce.
+These meatballs are tender, juicy, and full of flavor.
+They are great for more than just a plate of spaghetti and Chunky Garden Pasta Sauce.

 Try adding these flavorful meatballs to soups and casseroles, creating meatball subs, or serving them as an appetizer.
-You could also top them with this delicious spinach pesto or your favorite sauce.
+They are also delicious topped with this delicious Pesto without Basil or this Apricot Barbecue Sauce.

 Jump to: